 Derek K. Hitchins (United Kingdom) – Honorary Member Citation

-Derek K. Hitchins joined the Royal Air Force in 1952, as apprentice, officer cadet, and subsequently as engineer officer.
-Notable tours included: weapon systems engineer with a Lightning Squadron; MOD as systems architect for the RAF’s Avionics Automatic Test Equipment; R&D with the UK Air Defence System; RAF Staff College; and, an MSc from Southampton University (1968).
-By now a wing commander, his last RAF tour was as OC Engineering Wing at the RAF College Cranwell, where Prince Charles received his flying training.
-He retired from the RAF aged 38 and joined EASAMS, the premier Systems House, where he was Avionics Systems Design Manager for the Tornado ADV.
-He subsequently joined the team in the US conceiving and designing president Reagan’s so-called Star Wars program.
-Other roles in industry followed as technical, business development and marketing directors, and he was concerned, inter alia, with the US Navy JTIDS program, and NATO Command & Control, which became a particular interest.
-In 1988 he became Professor of Engineering Management at City University, London, where–in 1990–he received his PhD in Systems Science.
-He then became the BAe Systems Professor at Cranfield University, first in Command & Communications and then in Systems Science.
-While there, he founded, and was the inaugural president of, UK INCOSE Chapter, and he served on the UK Defence Scientific Advisory Council.
-He is both an INCOSE Pioneer and an INCOSE Fellow.
-Hitchins is in great demand since the mid–1990’s as a part-time consultant, visiting professor, and international lecturer.
-With medical limitations now reducing his travel, Professor Hitchins has exhibited a remarkable capacity to communicate worldwide on-line about important SE issues that he and colleagues bring up for consideration.
-The exemplary quality and timely appearance of a wide range of publication relevant SE materials is unmatched.
-Professor Hitchins has well over 100 publications including: six books, three on systems thinking/systems engineering as distinct disciplines, and two published on the web for general gratis use; a comprehensive SE web site; and a YouTube channel dedicated to SE.
-As one of the 15 Charter Members of the Omega Alpha Association named in 2006, the Omega Alpha Board of Directors is delighted and honored to elevate Dr. Derek Hitchins to Honorary Membership in the International Honor Society for Systems Engineering.
+Derek K. Hitchins joined the Royal Air Force in 1952 as an apprentice, subsequently becoming an engineering officer to include weapon systems with a Lightning Squadron; MOD as systems architect for Automatic Test Equipment; R&D for the UK Air Defense System; and the Staff College leading to an MSc from Southampton University in 1968.
+His last tour was as OC Engineering Wing at the RAF College Cranwell, retiring from the RAF at age 38 and joining the premier Systems House EASAMS, where he was appointed Avionics Systems Design Manager.
+Later he joined the US team conceiving and designing the Reagan’s Star Wars program.
+In 1988 he became Professor of Engineering Management at City University, London, receiving his PhD in Systems Science in 1990.
+Drr.
+Hitichins then became the BAe Systems Professor at Cranfield University for Command & Communications and then Systems Science.
+Derek founded, and was the inaugural president of the UK INCOSE Chapter, becoming both an INCOSE Fellow and Pioneer.
+The exemplary quality and timely appearance of SE publications is unmatched, with well over 100 including: six books, three on systems thinking/systems engineering, and two on the web for general use; a comprehensive SE web site; and a YouTube channel dedicated to SE.
+As one of the OAA Charter Members named in 2006, the Omega Alpha Board of Directors is delighted and honored to include Professor Hitchins as an Honorary Membership in the International Honor Society for Systems Engineering.